-H. Dept. of Motor Vehicles Sanctions: A student who is 14 years of age, but less than 18 years of age, and who has had 15 unexcused absences within a 90 calendar-day period may have his/her motor vehicle operator's license suspended (in accordance with F.S.322.091).
+H. Dept. of Motor Vehicles Sanctions: A student who is 14 years of age, but less than 18 years of age, and who has had 15 unexcused absences within a 90 calendar-day period or who has withdrawn, having being coded with a state dropout withdrawal code may have his/her motor vehicle operator's license suspended (in accordance with F.S.322.091).